 Functional and observational play

-The first, most basic play, is based around observation, function, and repetition.
+The first, most basic play is based on observation, function, and repetition.
 Repetitive play, such as banging blocks, is fun for babies and entertains them.
 Moreover, it helps them develop their initial cognitive functions, which are the foundation for later play and learning.

-In addition to this, babies spend a lot of time just looking and listening to the world around them.
-They develop spatial awareness this way and begin sensory exploration through music, crawling, and trying new toys.
+In addition, babies spend a lot of time just looking and listening to the world around them.
+They develop spatial awareness and begin sensory exploration through music, crawling, and trying new toys.

 Here are a few functional and observational play activities